keeperofthenecklace/movieDB/README.md

 ```bash
 http://www.imdb.com
 ```
 There, search for your movie of choice.

-IMDb will redirect you to the movie page.
+Once you do, IMDb redirects you to the movie's page.

-You can then find the IMDb id in the URL.
+The URL for the redirect page includes the IMDB id.

 ``` ruby
 http://www.imdb.com/title/tt0369610/